NFL combine bench press: Who did the most reps? What’s the record?

 Defensive linemen and linebackers opened up the combine on Thursday, but waited until Friday to kick off bench press.

-Here are the top performers so far with every other position still to go:
+Here are the top performers so far with offensive positions still to go:

 Mazi Smith (Michigan DT), 34 reps